fbpx

 Systemic and Topical Retinoid Formulations

-These treatments work in different ways, so their efficacy and safety also vary.
+The above acne treatments work in different ways, so their efficacy and safety also vary.
 Your dermatologist may recommend the mildest therapies first but will consider aggressive ones if you fail to respond.

 How Does Accutane Work?